-As its name suggest, the purpose of safety toes is to protect your toes of injuries.
+As its name suggests, the purpose of safety toes is to protect your toes from injuries.
 They are a strict requirement for many occupations.
 There are 3 main types of safety toes:

 - Steel toes: The most common, traditional choice.
 They are also the heaviest.

-- Aluminum toe: A bit lighter than the steel toe and a bit bulkier as well.
+- Aluminium toe: A bit lighter than the steel toe and a bit bulkier as well.

 - Composite toe: The lightest safety toes you can get.
-They are usually made of plastic, carbon fiber or kevlar.
+They are usually made of plastic, carbon fibre or kevlar.
 Because they are non-metallic can easily be worn through metal detectors.

 2. Your working environment

 Most of the safety shoes listed here (or the ones you find on the market) come with an anti-slip feature.
 That can prove to be very handy as most environments can become wet or slippery at some point.
 Make sure you take that into consideration before buying your work trainers.
 Electrical Surge Protection is an important feature so if you work around electrical components – make sure you buy non-conductive shoes.

 At the same time, you need to know the level of protection you will need.
 Assuming you are looking for work trainers, you work in a light industrial environment or just doing basic stuff around your house.
 For heavy-duty jobs, you should look for a sturdy pair of boots with ankle support and steel toe cap protection.

 Remember, you are looking for a pair of trainers that will keep you safe.
 The ones that look the best don’t necessarily offer you the optimum protection.
 You will only wear them while working, don’t compromise!